Applying to Graduate School

 - Investigate the university resources, career center, and post-program employment opportunities.
 What academic resources are offered that will empower you during your time at graduate school?
 What jobs do students gravitate towards after completing the program?
 Does the University’s Career Center cater to graduate students, and what specific services are available to you?

-- Select the program you want to purse.
-Many schools offer a wide variety of graduate school programs, while other universities may offer a selection that is not as exhaustive.
-Make an inventory of areas of study that grab your attention.
-What are you most passionate about?
-For help with selecting an area of study, make an appointment your Assistant Director of Career Engagement who can guide you through the process of identifying graduate school programs that match your strengths and interests.
+- Select the program you want to pursue.
+Many schools offer a wide variety of graduate school programs, while other universities may offer a more narrow selection.
+For help with selecting an area of study, make an appointment with your Career Coach in the UCC.
+Your Career Coach can guide you through the process of identifying graduate school programs that match your strengths and interests.
 Once you have categorized the area(s) of study/studies you wish to pursue, begin to research the schools which offer the program(s) you are interested in.
 The U.S. News & World Report, Peterson's, GradSchools.com, and the U.S. Department of Education are all great places to begin graduate and professional school research.

 - Read the application requirements for the programs you have selected.
 Different programs call for different requirements.
 Some programs require a portfolio, work experience, or research experience.
 Make sure to read this beforehand in order to have a firm grasp of what is expected of you before beginning the program.